timescale/docs/timescaledb/how-to-guides/connecting/azure-data-studio.md

     `Password`.
 1. Start `Azure Data Studio`.
 1. Click the `New Connection` icon in the `SERVERS`page.
-1. In the form that pops up, go to `Connection type` and select `PostgreSQL` from the drop-down.
+1. In the `Connection Details` dialog, navigate to `Connection type`, and select `PostgreSQL`.
     Fill in the fields using the server name, user name, port, and password for your Managed Service for TimescaleDB service.
-For description of the settings in `Connection Details`, see [Connection Detais][connection-details].
+For more information about these settings, see [the connection details section][connection-details].

    <img class="main-content__illustration"src="https://s3.amazonaws.com/assets.timescale.com/docs/images/mst_connection_screen.png"alt="Connection screen for Managed Service for TimescaleDB service"/>